Endzone Zodiac

 Football, read in the stars.

 Endzone Zodiac reads the NFL through astrology.
 Every team has a founding date, which is a natal chart.
 Every player has a birthday, which is a solar chart.
 Every game is a moment in the sky landing on those charts.
-The product is the overlay.

 The premise is simple: sports fandom and astrology run on the same cognitive machinery.
 Both are frameworks for turning randomness into meaning.
 Fans already describe teams as if they had personalities — the gritty Steelers, the finesse Dolphins, the doomed Lions.
 Astrology just offers a structured vocabulary for what fans are already doing.